The Frank Doezema Family History

 flat tire and other car troubles on the road.
 The average speed was under 20

-could stay until Friday of the “extra week.”
-The family owned a radio and never
+at the cottage until Friday of the “extra week.”
+The family owned a radio and

-missed the Amos ‘n Andy show.
-But the radio stood silent most of the time.
-And
+never missed the Amos ‘n Andy show.
+But the radio stood silent most of the

-Frank and Celia would not buy a TV.
-When Peter and Charlotte bought one, Frank
+time.
+And Frank and Celia would not buy a TV.
+When Peter and Charlotte bought

-declared: “Now the devil has come into this home.”
+one, Frank declared: “Now the devil has come into this home.”
+Celia

 Joan Boomker was attending Calvin College at the time and flew home for the